IHE/ITI.PIXm/input/pagecontent/a_issues.md

 #### List of questions to ask for the public review
 - For the [ITI-104] Mobile Patient Identifier Cross-reference Feed it is proposed to use a RESTFul approach, e.g. to use Conditional Create / Update / Delete with the patient domain identifier.
 Please provide feedback during Public Comment if this approach is fine or indicate an alternative:
   Alternative approaches discussed were:
    1. Requiring the client to use id instead of identifiers for update/delete in a RESTFul transaction.
-Client could use $pixm operation to get the id based on the domain identifier.
+Client could use $ihe-pix operation to get the id based on the domain identifier.
    2. Use a transaction Bundle for allowing multiple updates
    3. Use a Message as PMIR is doing it with a MessageHeader in the [ITI-93](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_PMIR.pdf#page=26) transaction
 - Feedback to the open issue ***PIXm 020*** which targetId's to return from a Patient Identifier Cross-reference Manager and ***PIXm 021*** about transaction naming and implications.